Theragatha - The Verses of the Senior Monks

 710I’ve lived the spiritual life well,

-Like one who has drunk poison, then vomited it out.
+like someone who has tasted poison, then thrown it out.

 711One who has gone beyond, without grasping,